MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaOrganizationBrandingLocalization.md

 To retrieve the default branding, see Get branding.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgOrganizationBrandingLocalization](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganizationBrandingLocalization?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)